 Labiaplasty is a procedure which reduces or reshapes the labia minora (inner lips) and or labia majora (outer lips) to make them either smaller or symmetrical.
 The procedure is performed under local anesthesia in the office.
 After the one hour procedure, you can go home and recuperate.
 The recovery is quick and usually associated with only mild discomfort.
 Antibiotics and medications are prescribed to keep you comfortable and problem free.
 Sexual relation may usually be resumed in 2 to 3 weeks.

 Vaginoplasty is a surgical procedure which tightens the vagina.
 This procedure can be performed under a general or local anesthetic.
 Redundant vaginal tissue is removed, the muscles of the vaginal canal are tightened, and the vagina is made smaller (narrower).
 The procedure takes approximately one hour to perform.
 The recovery is quick and easy.
 Mild soreness is experienced.
 Sexual relations may be resumed in about 4 weeks.

 Mons Pubis Reduction is a surgical procedure which removes the redundant fatty and connective tissues from the mons pubis.
 This can be accomplished through liposuction or direct excision.
 The procedure may be done under local or general anesthesia depending on the patient’s personal preference and circumstances.
 The procedure lasts about an hour.
 Recovery is associated with some swelling of the genitals and some mild to moderate discomfort.
 Sexual relations may be resumed in 1 to 2 weeks.

-Hymenoplasty is a surgical procedure that repairs the hymen by suturing the remains of the ruptured hymen from a previous sexual experience, or strenuous athletic activity.
-This procedure is popular among strict Islamic women and women of other religions that insist brides must be virgins before marriage.
-The procedure can also heighten sexual satisfaction because the vaginal walls are tightened.
+Hymenoplasty is a surgical procedure that repairs the hymen by suturing the remains of the ruptured hymen from a previous sexual experience, or strenuous athletic activity The procedure can also heighten sexual satisfaction because the vaginal walls are tightened.